F.A.Q. / ANSWER CENTER

 - CREDIT CARDS* (Please read conditions below)

-KEY POINT 1: Customers with whom we’ve built a relationship with, who leave a credit card on file, or who pay us a retainer have the luxury of having testing start as soon as we receive your material, and of seeing results as soon as we have them.
+KEY POINT 1: Customers with whom we’ve built a relationship with (VIP Status), who leave a credit card on file, or who pay us a retainer have the luxury of having testing start as soon as we receive your material, and of seeing results as soon as we have them.

 FINALLY: ONCE WE RECEIVE YOUR MATERIAL AND ASSIGN IT A SAMPLE SET, WE WILL CREATE YOUR WONDERLAND CLIENT DASHBOARD.
 ONCE WE CREATE YOUR CLIENT DASHBOARD, WE WILL SEND A LOGIN VIA EMAIL.
-ONCE WE DO THAT, WE WILL CREATE YOUR INVOICE AND SEND A SECOND EMAIL ALERTING YOU THAT YOUR INVOICE HAS POSTED AND IS READY TO PAY.
+ONCE WE DO THAT, WE WILL CREATE YOUR INVOICE AND SEND A SECOND EMAIL ALERTING YOU THAT YOUR INVOICE HAS POSTED.

 Q: HOW LONG DOES TESTING TAKE?

-CRITICAL: Turnaround times are from the time the material comes up in the queue AFTER EVIDENCE OF PAYMENT IS RECEIVED, and NOT from the time your material arrives to us.
-For clients we’ve built a relationship with, we begin testing the moment your material arrives.
+CRITICAL: Turnaround times are from the time the material comes up in the queue after evidence of payment is received, and not from the moment your material arrives to us.
+For clients we’ve built a relationship with (VIP STATUS), we begin testing the moment your material arrives regardless of payment status.
+SENDING PAYMENT WITH YOUR SAMPLES CAN REDUCE TURNAROUND TIME.

 Q: HOW MANY SAMPLES CAN I PUT IN EACH TEST?